orix-software/kern-upd/docs/orixcfg.md

 If you want to know if you need to update the kernel, you can compare your current version, and the last release version.
 You can go to [http://orix.oric.org](http://orix.oric.org/)

 The sequence of the Orix release is 'YYYY.X' (Year + release in the year).
 There is 4 releases a year, and each one must be done until you reach the final one, in order to avoid some case.
-If your version is v2020.3 and the last available version is v2021.4.
-You need to update to v2020.4, then v2021.1, v2021.2, v2021.3, v2021.4, v2022.1, v2022.4.
+If your version is v2020.3 and the last available version is v2023.1.
+You need to update to v2020.4, then v2021.1, v2021.2, v2021.3, v2021.4, v2022.1, v2022.4 and v2023.1.

 It's maybe possible to jump to version v2022.3, but it's at your own risk because there is a "chance" that some kernel calls changed, and orixcfg could do wrong step.